TheMindVirus/metaverse/README.md

 Not all of the company logos are present in the dataset and those missing can be added. \
 The current dataset is there only to evaluate the usefulness of this crossover generator tool.

+If you're struggling to think about all the logos at the same time, don't worry, that's fairly normal. \
+This is the same confusion that shop customers go through when figuring out what to buy next. \
+Having a Metaverse of tools like this may be able to ease the confusion and \
+could also bring about new things that wouldn't normally have been thought about.

 ![screenshot2](https://github.com/TheMindVirus/metaverse/blob/main/screenshot2.png)

 A crossover in this context is simply 2 randomly selected logos multiplied together. \